R3DRUN3/immunize/patched/readme.md

-This repo contains the patched images.
+This folder contains the patched images.